Demand Letter

 - A clear, factual statement of the underlying transaction (what was paid, what was promised, what went wrong)

-- A specific deadline (typically 14 days from the date of the letter)
+- A specific deadline (typically 14 days from the date of the letter) and documentation of prior informal attempts

 - A neutral mention of small-claims court as the next step if the deadline is missed